-- Individual gifts of \$20 or less per source per occasion, provided that the aggregate market value of the individual gifts received from any one source does not exceed \$50 per year. - Gifts based on outside business or employment relationships, from a personal friend, or to your spouse unaffected by your official position. - Invitations to certain widely attended gatherings (events where a large number of people with common interests but diverse perspectives are expected to attend), provided you have written approval from a supervisor with the advice of an ethics counselor.
+- o Individual gifts of \$20 or less per source per occasion, provided that the aggregate market value of the individual gifts received from any one source does not exceed \$50 per year. - o Gifts based on outside business or employment relationships, from a personal friend, or to your spouse unaffected by your official position. - o Invitations to certain widely attended events (events where a large number of people with common interests, but diverse perspectives are expected to attend), provided you have written approval from a supervisor and an ethics counselor.